New Orleans Water Quality at a Glance

 Flush Pipes After Advisories

 After a boil water advisory is lifted, flush household pipes by running all cold water taps for at least 3 minutes.
 Empty and clean ice makers, water dispensers, and other appliances according to manufacturers’ instructions.
+This is especially important given the aging infrastructure and lead contamination risks.

 Report Issues Promptly